Child Care Policy, Strategy and Principles

 All children and young people have the right to family life wherever possible and to be supported to take part in community life.
 They have the right to a continuity of care wherever possible and to develop and preserve their own identities.
 They also have a right to information and to make choices about their lives, having regard to their age and understanding.
 Through this they will be enabled to make a positive contribution to the community and to society.

-All children have the right to live above the poverty threshold and to be equipped with the skills and knowledge that will help them overcome socioeconomic disadvantage where necessary.
+All children and young people have the right to live above the poverty threshold and to be equipped with the skills and knowledge that will help them overcome socioeconomic disadvantage where necessary.

 Children's Services will work to ensure the above outcomes by working to maintain children within their own families, and facilitating services to support this arrangement, wherever this is possible and consistent with the child's safety and well-being.
 Where it is in the best interests of the child, respite and short term breaks will be provided to support parents in meeting their children's needs and to prevent the need for longer-term care.